VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 `vmagent` exports various metrics in Prometheus exposition format at `http://vmagent-host:8429/metrics` page.
 We recommend setting up regular scraping of this page either through `vmagent` itself or by Prometheus so that the exported metrics may be analyzed later.
 Use official [Grafana dashboard](https://grafana.com/grafana/dashboards/12683) for `vmagent` state overview.
-If you have suggestions for improvements or have found a bug -please open an issue on github or add a review to the dashboard.
+If you have suggestions for improvements or have found a bug - please open an issue on github or add a review to the dashboard.

 `vmagent` also exports the status for various targets at the following handlers:

 * `http://vmagent-host:8429/targets`.
-This handler returns human-readable plaintext status for every active target.
+This handler returns human-readable status for every active target.
 This page is easy to query from the command line with `wget`, `curl` or similar tools.
 It accepts optional `show_original_labels=1` query arg which shows the original labels per each target before applying the relabeling.
 This information may be useful for debugging target relabeling.